FAQs

 As a prospective mentor, why do I need to submit references, and who should I use?

-All requests to become a mentor are reviewed by the Utah State Bar Committee on New Lawyer Training.
-The Committee requires the submission of at least three professional references from the legal community with whom you have had professional dealings within the past three years (no family, friends, neighbors, etc.).
-Essentially, we would like you to provide the names of attorneys who are familiar with your demeanor and general reputation in the legal community
+All requests to become a mentor are reviewed by the Utah State Bar's Committee on New Lawyer Training.
+The Committee requires the submission of at least three professional references from the legal community with whom you have had professional dealings within the past three years (no family, friends, neighbors, tennis partners, etc.).
+Essentially, we would like you to provide the names of attorneys who are familiar with your demeanor and general reputation in the legal community.

 Please use the following guidelines when choosing your references: 1.
 Only one reference can be from your current firm or legal employer.
-2. At least one reference must be an adverse/opposing counsel.
+2. Provide a reference from someone who is adverse/opposing counsel.
 3. Provide one judicial reference from a judge familiar with your performance and demeanor in court.
+The judge before whom you appear most often should be used if possible.
+If you are rarely in court, list the name of a judge who you have appeared before.

 If you have any questions about whether you are providing appropriate references, please email your questions to mentoring@utahbar.org.